 Cataracts cause cloudy, blurred vision that can impair your quality of life.
-At Mile High Eye Institute, which has locations in Englewood, Broomfield, and Edwards, Colorado, as well as Goodland, Kansas, William Richheimer, MD, and Zachary Vest, MD, are top cataract surgeons in the ophthalmology field.
+At Mile High Eye Institute, which has locations in Denver metro community including Castle Rock, Broomfield, Aurora, Littleton as well as our satellites in Goodland, KS and Edwards, CO.
+William Richheimer, MD, and Zachary Vest, MD, are top cataract surgeons in the ophthalmology field.
 Dr. Richheimer is a leading cataract and cornea specialist, while Dr. Vest specializes in glaucoma treatment as well as cataract surgery.
 To learn more about cataract surgery, call Mile High Eye Institute or schedule an appointment online today.

 A cataract is a condition in which the natural lens of your eye fogs up and becomes cloudy.
 Cataracts can substantially impair your vision, making it difficult to read, drive, or even see clearly at night.
 To restore healthy vision, the team at Mile High Eye Institute replaces the clouded lens with an artificial alternative.

 Dr. Richheimer and Dr. Vest are two of the best cataract surgeons in Colorado, with the former being a top cornea specialist and the latter a well-known glaucoma specialist.